livewire/livewire/docs/session-properties.md

 Because the `#[Session]` attribute has been added to the `$search` property, after a user enters a search value, they can refresh the page and the search value will be persisted.
 Every time `$search` is updated, its new value will be stored in the user's session and used across page loads.

-> [!warning] Use `#[Session]` sparingly
+> [!warning] Performance implications
-> Because Laravel sessions are cookies that are sent back and forth between every network request, you can slow down the performance of your entire application for a given user by storing too much in them.
-Because of this it's important to use this utility sparingly and ideally only with small datasets.
+> Because Laravel sessions are loaded into memory during every request, you can slow down the performance of your entire application for a given user by storing too much in a user's session.